 Alana graduated from the prestigious Baldwin-Wallace Conservatory of Music, followed by six years performing musical theater.
 Despite success on the stage, Alana found greater joy sharing her passion for the arts with young people as a volunteer music teacher in New York City.
 She joined Baltimore City Teaching Residency in 2012.
-Having served as a part-time BCTR coach during Pre-Service Training, Alana is now a second grade teacher at Federal Hill Preparatory School and applies her talents in the classroom every day: “I incorporate singing and dancing all the time.
-Teaching is a lot like being on stage – your lesson plan is your script.”
+Having served as a part-time BCTR coach during Pre-Service Training, Alana is now a Baltimore City Public Schools Literacy Coach at Woodhome Elementary/Middle School and applies her talents as she works to improve the instructional practices of teachers every day.

 PRACTICE DURING TRAINING GAVE ME CONFIDENCE AS A NEW TEACHER

 Pre-service training provides you with the teaching essentials you need to know, but it really takes off when you’re in the classroom.

 We practiced our teaching techniques all summer.
 We learned to establish expectations and routines, how to build a culture that minimizes distractions and behavioral issues.
 That allowed me to develop a teaching style, and I was able to start the year with a solid foundation.